DANGEROUS DRUG INTERACTIONS

 • weakens a medicine — the drug does not work as it should,

-• amplifies a medicine — concentration rises to dangerous levels,
+• strengthens a medicine’s effect — the concentration rises to a dangerous level,

-• triggers a new side effect — that neither drug causes alone.
+• triggers a new side effect — one that neither medicine causes on its own.

 Interactions are classified by severity: